-What is the Best Way to Clean Oven Racks?
+What’s the Best Way to Clean Oven Racks?

-Merry Maids Method
+1. The Merry Maids Method

-- The professionals at Merry Maids recommend this tip using a large, plastic kitchen trash bag and a spray degreaser to clean oven racks.
+The professionals at Merry Maids® recommend this tip using a large, plastic kitchen trash bag and a spray degreaser to clean oven racks.
 You can also use ammonia before sealing the racks inside the trash bag.

-- Maybe your oven racks need a bath.
-That’s right – you can actually use your bathtub to help with this kitchen chore.
+Maybe your oven racks need a bath.
+That’s right, you can use your bathtub to help with this kitchen chore.
 Just place the dirty oven racks in the bathtub, then use dishwasher detergent (powdered or liquid) and hot water.
 Let the racks soak for several hours or overnight.
 Be sure to put towels or an old shower curtain liner in the bathtub first to prevent the racks from scratching the tub’s surface.
-You can also use oven cleaning solution ammonia and warm water in the bathtub instead of dishwasher detergent.
+You can also use a homemade oven-cleaning solution of ammonia and warm water in the bathtub instead of dishwasher detergent.